fwup-home/fwup/README.md

     define(MY_CONSTANT, 5)

-To define a constant that does overrides the environment, use `define!`:
+To define a constant that is not affected by environment variables of the same name, use `define!`:

     define!(MY_CONSTANT, "Can't override this")